 Friday, Feb.
 9 — Opening Ceremony

 The first Winter Games in South Korea will officially open at the Olympic Stadium in the mountain cluster of venues at Alpensia Sports Park.
-The Opening and Closing Ceremonies were initially slated outdoors, at the ski jumping venue, but the move indoors was announced in 2012.
+The Opening and Closing Ceremonies were initially slated at the ski jumping venue, but the move to the open-air stadium was announced in 2012.

 The favorite to be the final torch bearer has to be Yuna Kim, the beloved 2010 Olympic figure skating champion who retired after taking silver in Sochi.
 Kim is a PyeongChang 2018 ambassador and spoke on the bid’s behalf at the 2011 session where IOC members voted PyeongChang as the host over Munich and Annecy, France.

 Alpine Skiing: Men’s downhill.
 One of the Winter Olympics’ marquee events helps kick off medal competition on the opening weekend.
 The top U.S. downhiller at the moment is Travis Ganong, the 2015 World Championships silver medalist, though six-time Olympic medalist Bode Miller has not ruled out a return.